s911335/leetcode/greedy/greedy.md

    You will understand it when you follow by leetcode_406.cpp.
 4. Move next last element in people and Repeat step 3.

+## 121. Best Time to Buy and Sell Stock

+You are given an array prices where prices[i] is the price of a given stock on the ith day.
+You want to maximize your profit by choosing a single day to buy one stock and choosing a different day in the future to sell the stock.
+Return the maximum profit you can achieve from this transaction.
+If you cannot achieve any profit, return 0.

+Ex1: prices = [7, 1, 5, 3, 6, 4], Output = 5.
+Ex2: prices = [7, 6, 4, 3, 1], Output = 0.
+Ex3: prices = [2, 4, 1], Output = 2.

+Solution:
+1. Set max = 0, min = prices[0]
+2. To do forloop of size of prices.
+3. If min > prices[i], let min = prices[i].
+4. If (prices[i] - min) > max, let max = prices[i] - min.
+5. Return max.

+## 122. Best Time to Buy and Sell Stock II

+You are given an array prices where prices[i] is the price of a given stock on the ith day.
+Find the maximum profit you can achueve.
+You may complete as many transaction as you like. (i.e, buy one and sell one share of the stock multiple times).
+Note: You may not engage in multiple transactions simultaneously (i.e, you must sell the stock before you buy again).

+Ex1: prices = [7, 1, 5, 3, 6, 4].
+Output = 7 = (5 - 1) + (6 - 3)
+Ex2: prices = [1, 2, 3, 4, 5].
+Output = 4 = 5 - 1.
+Ex3: prices = [7, 6, 4, 3, 1].
+Output = 0

+Solution:
+1. This problem is different from leetcode 121 due to lots of transactions.
+2. Therefore, Need to set pointer is last element and max = 0.
+3. To do foorloop of prices of size, if (i-1) element is smaller than i element, we need to add difference between i element to i-1 element to max value..
+4. Finally, Return max.

+## 605. Can Place Flowers

+You can a long flowerbed in which some of plots are planted, and some are not.
+However, flowers cannot be planted in adjacent plots.
+Given an integer array flowerbed containing 0's and 1's, where 0 means empty and 1 means not empty, and an integer n, return if n new flowers can be planted in the flowerbed without violating the no-adjacent-flowers rule.

+Ex1: flowerbed = [1, 0, 0, 0, 1], n = 1, Output: True.
+Ex2: flowerbed = [1, 0, 0, 0, 1], n = 2, Output: False.

+Solution:
+1. To check flowerbed size is whether equal to one.
+If equal to one, make a conditions.
+2. To check first element and last one element can be insert to a flower.
+3. If element in the intervals can be inserted, let element[i] = 1 and n minus one.
+4. To forloop in intervals, to check element in the intervals and inserted a flower to intervals.
+5. If element in the intervals can be inserted, let element[i] = 1 and n minus one.
+6. Finally, if n <= 0, return true. if not, return false.